top of page

 (Part Time Staff)

-Tiffany Tjosvold is a multidisciplinary artist whose work is heavily rooted in movement and play.
-Tiffany received her BFA in applied theatre at the University of Victoria.
-She also has her BEd in elementary education.
+Tiffany Tjosvold is a multidisciplinary artist whose work is based in movement and play.
+Tiffany received her BFA in applied theatre and her BEd in elementary education from the University of Victoria.
 Tiffany grew up training in a variety of dance styles and in 2013 trained she trained with DanceAbility International.

 With Embrace’s performance stream, Tiffany has recently directed a number of original shows including bloom, Creature Caste, and Sylvia & The Cephalopod.
-She also co-created and performed in Embrace’s most recent pieces: S___PACE, Chilly, and articulate
+She also co-created and performed in Embrace’s most recent pieces: S___PACE, Chilly, articulate, and Briny.

 Have questions about Embrace?
 Contact Tiffany here.